Personal profile

 I obtained my PhD in Economics from the Australian National University, Canberra.
 Previously, I have worked at the Center for Health Economics, Department of Econometrics and Business Statistics and Department of Economics at Monash University, Melbourne.

-I am affiliated with the Centre of Development Economics and Sustainability at Monash University and Global Labor Organization (GLO) where I lead a research cluster Development, Health, Inequality and Behavior.
+I am affiliated with the Centre of Development Economics and Sustainability at Monash University and the Global Labor Organization (GLO) where I lead a research cluster Development, Health, Inequality and Behavior.

 Fingerprint